michal-harish/graphstream/README.md

 hbase.site=/etc/hbase/conf.prod
 ```

 NOTE: The `yarn1.classpath` means that we have already distributed large fat jars of scala-library and kafka so that we can have them here provided and distribute only a relatively thin jar each time we create a YARN launch context.
-There is a managed sys/scala-deploy repository which automatically distributes any added jar into /opt/scala/ location on every cluster node when Jenkins Global deploy sys/scala-deploy job is run.

 <a name="operations">
 ## Operations